 5. Development of Learning Centre (Library including all facilities) was constructed for the students of Khadoli Village, Silvassa to enhance their knowledge and skills

-1. Balmer Lawrie assessed the needs of a Hospital in Ranipet, Tamil Nadu and donated a sonography machine, that would benefit the people residing in the vicinity.
+2. Balmer Lawrie assessed the needs of a Hospital in Ranipet, Tamil Nadu and donated a sonography machine, that would benefit the people residing in the vicinity.
 In the financial year 2020-2021 the Company released Rs.
 29.00 Lakhs to support the program during the COVID-19 pandemic

 1. Balmer Lawrie initiated Health check-up camps for drivers of commercial vehicles in Kolkata and subsequently 25 health camps were conducted across India, benefiting more than 50,000 drivers.